 The biggest flaw with ‘Resident Evil’ is that it has almost nothing to do with the game it’s based off of.
 While the main elements are here (a team of trained operatives, a mansion, zombies, a licker, and the Umbrella Corporation), none of the characters from the game appear, and we have a plot that bears little resemblance to the source material, a massive disappointment for anyone who hoped to see Jill Valentine, Chris Redfield, and Barry Burton’s Jill Sandwich jokes.

-When a book, a video game, or other property gets adapted into a film, fans of those properties expect to see the story and characters brought to life on the big screen, and ‘Resident Evil’s lack of faithfulness to the source material is the film’s biggest mistake, and leaves it feeling like a In-Name-Only adaptation designed to deprive fans of their cash without giving them what they were expecting.
+When a book, a video game, or other property gets adapted into a film, fans of those properties expect to see the story and characters brought to life on the big screen, and ‘Resident Evil’s lack of faithfulness to the source material leaves it feeling like a In-Name-Only adaptation designed to deprive fans of their cash without giving them what they were expecting.

 There are too many side characters

-‘Resident Evil’ features the undead horse-trope of ‘large group of individuals go through a horror movie where with 80% of them exist to die horribly.’
-While there are plenty of deaths to satisfy horror fans, those deaths would have much more impact if we had time to know more of the soldiers and get to know them as individuals, giving their deaths more emotional weight.
+‘Resident Evil’ features the undead horse-trope of ‘large group of individuals go through a horror movie where 80% of them exist to die horribly.’
+While there are plenty of deaths to satisfy horror fans, those deaths would have much more impact if we got time to know more of the soldiers, giving their deaths more emotional weight.
 As with so many other films of this type, it might have been better to have only a handful of characters instead of a lot.

 It has a cliffhanger ending